jss367/jss367.github.io/_posts/2017-06-21-installing-cuda-and-tensorflow.md

 | cuDNN | Choose compatible version from [this chart](https://www.tensorflow.org/install/source#gpu) | 8.6 |
 | NVIDIA Drivers | Choose the latest version.
 They are always backwards compatible | 545.23.06 |

 Get these EXACT versions except for the NVIDIA driver, which you just need at least the version.
+Note that new CUDA versions are not backwards compatible.

 ## Installation